 - 2 tablespoons maple syrup

 Preheat the oven to 350.
-Mix all of the ingredients in a large mixing bowl until the batter is smooth.
+Mix all of the ingredients except the eggs that you’ll use inside of the muffins in a large mixing bowl until the batter is smooth.
 Grease a muffin tin and pour a bit of batter into the bottom of each.
 Crack one egg into each and cover the top with more batter.
-Bake for 16-18 minutes, depending on how runny you want the eggs.
+Bake for 17-19 minutes, depending on how runny you want the eggs.

 If you make these, tag me on Instagram.
 I'd love to see!